camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 ---
 id: eks-eksctl
-title: "Deploy an EKS cluster with eksctl (fast-try)"
+title: "Deploy an EKS cluster with eksctl (quickstart)"
 description: "Deploy an Amazon Kubernetes cluster (EKS) with eksctl with step-by-step guidance."
 ---